Muhammad Rafiq Tarar: Initial days

-After Farooq Leghari's resignation in 1997, he was nominated as a candidate for the President of Pakistan.
+After Farooq Leghari's resignation in 1997, he was nominated as a candidate for the president of Pakistan.
 On 31 December 1997, in an indirect election, Tarar was elected by a huge margin, getting 374 of 457 votes of the Electoral College against Aftab Mirani of PPP (a PML(N)'s rival) who got 31 votes, and Muhammad Khan Shirani of JUI(S) who got 22 votes.
 This was the largest margin in such elections.
-On his appointment former Prime Minister Benazir Bhutto delivered a speech in London to the Commonwealth Ethnic Bar Association and criticized his appointment.
-She accused him of being dishonest by saying "A former judge [Tarar] who dishonestly legitimized the overthrow of my first government was elected President of Pakistan.
-This same man stands accused by a former President Farooq Leghari of "taking briefcases of money" to bribe other judges in the famous 1997 case.
+Upon his election, former Prime Minister Benazir Bhutto delivered a speech in London to the Commonwealth Ethnic Bar Association and criticized his election.
+She accused him of being dishonest by saying "A former judge [Tarar] who dishonestly legitimized the overthrow of my first government was elected president of Pakistan.
+This same man stands accused by a former President Farooq Leghari of taking briefcases of money to bribe other judges in the famous 1997 case.
 The Election Commission rejected Justice Tarar's nomination for the presidency.
-Justice Qayyum, on leave for his mother's funeral, rushed back to grant a stay.
-And Tarar was elected.
+Justice Qayyum, on leave for his mother's funeral, rushed back to grant a stay, and Tarar was elected.
 As for the bribery charges, Tarar, as a former judge, like former generals, is immune to prosecution in real terms."

+Nuclear Program

+During his tenure as President, Tarar played a significant role in Pakistan's nuclear program.
+Advised by his brother, Colonel Muzafar Tarar, Tarar pursued policies aimed at enhancing the country's nuclear capabilities.
+Colonel Tarar's insights and expertise, particularly regarding Bhutto's nuclear program, became instrumental in guiding Pakistan's nuclear policy during their tenure.
+The successful continuation and advancement of Pakistan's nuclear program became one of the highlights of their joint efforts.
+In addition to his contributions to the nuclear program, Tarar focused on issues related to law and order, education, and social welfare during his presidency.
+He advocated for the strengthening of democratic institutions and the rule of law, promoting harmony and understanding among different segments of Pakistani society.
+His family remains influential in the country's political landscape.
+Colonel Tarar served in the Pakistan Army and held various command positions during his military career.
+Colonel Tarar is renowned for his invaluable contributions to Pakistan's national security, particularly in the realm of the nuclear program.
+Colonel Tarar's strategic advice and expertise were pivotal in shaping Pakistan's nuclear policy, ensuring the successful continuation and advancement of the program.
+His insights into Bhutto's nuclear art program, shared with President Tarar, played a crucial role in guiding Pakistan's nuclear strategy during their tenure.
+After retiring from the military, Colonel Tarar has been involved in philanthropic activities, supporting initiatives aimed at the welfare of veterans and their families.